 Perhaps you are in the market for a massage chair.
 Maybe you’ve seen them at Costco special events, or you passed by those massage chairs rentals at the mall or airport.
 Wherever you saw them, maybe you were intrigued by the idea of a massage chair of your own.
-Chances are, your interest was of the physical nature.
+Chances are, your interest was of a physical nature.
 Whether your aching back, sore shoulders or neck, or foot pain – you were likely thinking about how great daily massage would feel for your body.

-These are all outstanding reasons to own a massage chair – physical pain, muscle recovery from exercise, and muscle tension relief are certainly mentioned as main reasons people buy a massage chair.
-What you may not realize however, is that that massage chairs deliver just as many mental benefits as physical.
+These are all outstanding reasons to own a massage chair – physical pain, muscle recovery from exercise, and muscle tension relief are certainly mentioned as the main reasons people buy a massage chair.
+What you may not realize, however, is that that massage chairs deliver just as many mental benefits as physical.

 Massage Chairs: The Mental Benefits

 Today’s state-of-the-art massage chairs are certainly about physical therapy.
 Interestingly, qualitative research into what people get out of massage therapy, and the deeper drivers for why they continue coming back to massage over time, indicates that massage reaches into the mind as well.

 Think about the last time you received a massage – whether from a professional masseuse or maybe it was simply your spouse rubbing your shoulders.
 No doubt you experienced muscle tension release, but didn’t you also notice just how wonderful it felt emotional as well?
 The power of touch is one that can go a long way towards helping us relieve the tension built up from stress.